 - Snowflake—Provide the name of the Snowflake account, database, and compute resources (warehouse).

+Additional required and optional settings vary by cloud data warehouse type.
 For full connection instructions, see the following help pages: